fabasoad/setup-enry-action/.github/pull_request_template.md

 - [ ] Documentation content changes
 - [ ] Other (please describe):

-## What is the current behavior?
+## What is the current behavior
 <!-- Please describe the current behavior that you are modifying, or link to a relevant issue. -->

-## What is the new behavior?
+## What is the new behavior
 <!-- Please describe the behavior or changes that are being added by this PR. -->

 -
 -
 -

-## Does this introduce a breaking change?
+## Does this introduce a breaking change

 - [ ] Yes
 - [ ] No